HiPhiS Seminar: “Legal Science and Causality”

 Free admission

-Inter-university seminar on the History and Philosophy of Science, 2017 cycle: "Causes, Foundations, Origins."
+Inter-University Seminar on the History and Philosophy of Science, 2017 Session: “Causes, Foundations, Origins.”

-Lecture presented by Michel Troper, lawyer, Professor Emeritus of Constitutional Law at Paris-Ouest Nanterre La Défense University, honorary member of the IUF.
+Lecture presented by Michel Troper, legal scholar, Professor Emeritus of Constitutional Law at the University of Paris-Ouest Nanterre La Défense, and honorary member of the IUF.

-The title of this presentation may appear to contain a contradiction in terms.
-Indeed, there is a significant movement that challenges the very idea of a science of law, but among those who accept it, there is a debate between authors who believe that law is a science and others who believe that while law itself is not a science, it can be the subject of a specific science.
+The title of this presentation may seem to contain a contradiction in terms.
+Indeed, there is a significant school of thought that challenges the very idea of a science of law, but among those who accept it, there is a debate between authors who believe that law is a science and others who argue that, while law itself may not be a science, it can be the subject of a specific science.
 In either case, it cannot be a causal science.
-If law itself is a science, it is because lawyers (especially judges) are able to discover the right solution in each case, but the process of discovery owes nothing to causal analysis.
+For if law itself is a science, it is because jurists (especially judges) would be capable of discovering the just solution in every case, but the process of discovery would owe nothing to causal analysis.

-On the other hand, a science of law should confine itself to describing existing norms, i.e., norms established by human will.
-These wills are certainly the product of a series of causes, but on the one hand, these causes are sociological, psychological, or economic in nature and therefore outside the scope of law, and on the other hand, they determine only the content of the will and not its normativity.
-This explains the formation of the legislator's will, but not the binding nature of the law, which results only from conformity with the constitution, while the constitution itself cannot be considered the cause of the law.
+On the other hand, a science of law should confine itself to describing existing norms, that is, norms established by human wills.
+These wills are certainly the product of a series of causes, but on the one hand, these causes are of a sociological, psychological, or economic nature and are therefore outside the realm of law, and on the other hand, they determine only the content of the will and not its normativity.
+This can explain the formation of the legislator’s will, but not the binding nature of the law, which results solely from conformity with the constitution, whereas the constitution itself cannot be considered the cause of the law.

-The introduction of causal analysis into legal science would, however, be of great importance, both in terms of reintegrating legal science into the field of empirical sciences, enabling the combination of the sociological approach and the strictly legal approach, and resolving some of the difficulties of legal theory.
-These include custom and interpretation.
-Custom is a repeated practice that is considered mandatory and becomes legally binding.
-However, while repetition or belief in its mandatory nature can easily be explained by social or psychological causes, its actual mandatory nature cannot be explained in this way.
+The introduction of causal analysis into legal science would, however, be of great importance, both for reintegrating legal science into the realm of empirical sciences, enabling the combination of the sociological approach and the strictly legal approach, and for resolving some of the difficulties of legal theory.
+This concerns, in particular, custom and interpretation.
+Custom is a repeated practice, regarded as binding, which becomes legally binding in fact.
+However, while repetition or the belief in its binding nature can be easily explained by social or psychological causes, its actual binding nature cannot be explained in this way.
 It is now widely accepted that legal interpretation is, at least to a large extent, a function of will and a discretionary act.
-However, if the interpreter is free to give the applicable text the meaning he or she wishes, it is difficult to understand the continuity and consistency of case law.
+Yet, if the interpreter is free to give the applicable text whatever meaning he or she wishes, the continuity and coherence of case law are difficult to understand.

 We will therefore present a method of legal analysis that allows us to account for and explain these phenomena.